Are You Waiting for Fundamental Strategic Changes that Never Happen?

 If you expect to realize a goal using a certain instrument or approach, you should also look at successes achieved in the past.
 Not only believing the vendor or the hired consultants.

-Once there you enter the runway, take a deep breath, and race as fast as you can to reach 300 miles an hour so you can lift off.
+Once there, you enter the runway, take a deep breath, and race as fast as possible to reach 300 miles an hour to lift off.
 But guess what happens: you do not lift off.

 You may blame the car, the vendor, and the consultant.
 But who you should blame is yourself for not checking the facts: did someone already before me successfully use this instrument?